cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Affinity

-The specification allows to set affinity and anti-affinity rules.
+The specification allows setting affinity and anti-affinity rules.

 Improves: